 Please print or type your name, mailing address, agency name, and position below: FINANCIAL INTERESTS FOR OFFICE USE ONLY: LAST NAME FIRST NAME MIDDL E NAME : MAILING ADDRESS : CITY: ZIP: COUNTY: NAME OF AGENCY : NAME OF OFFICE OR POSITION HE LD OR SOUGHT : CHECK ONLY IF OR NEW EMPLOYEE OR APPOINTEE DISCLOSURE PERIOD: THIS STATEMENT REFLECTS YO THIS SECTION MUS CEMBER 31, 2021.
-MANNER OF CALCULATING FILERS HAVE THE OPTION OF U FEWER CALCULATIONS, OR US (see instructions for further details) SING REPORTING THRESHOLING COMPARATIVE THRESHO DS THAT ARE ABSOLUTE LDS, WHICH ARE USUAL LY BASE • · ERCENTAGE) THRESHOLDS JE THRESHOLDS PART A PRIMARY SOURCES OF IN (If you have nothing to rep the reporting person - See inst ructions NAME OF SOURCE OF INCOME JRCE'S DRESS DESCRIPTION OF THE SOURCE'S PRINCIPAL BUSINESS ACTIVITY OF INCOME nd other sources of income to busines port, write "none" or "n/a") sses owned by the reporting pe rson - See instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") n - See instructions] You are not limited to the space on the lines on this form.
-Attach additional sheets, if necessary. and w G INSTRUCTIONS for when here to file this form are d at the bottom of page 2. this fo UCTIONS on who must file orm and how to fill it out on page 3.
+MANNER OF CALCULATING FILERS HAVE THE OPTION OF U FEWER CALCULATIONS, OR US (see instructions for further details) SING REPORTING THRESHOLING COMPARATIVE THRESHO DS THAT ARE ABSOLUTE LDS, WHICH ARE USUAL LY BASE • · ERCENTAGE) THRESHOLDS JE THRESHOLDS PART A PRIMARY SOURCES OF IN (If you have nothing to rep the reporting person - See inst ructions NAME OF SOURCE OF INCOME JRCE'S DRESS DESCRIPTION OF THE SOURCE'S PRINCIPAL BUSINESS ACTIVITY OF INCOME nd other sources of income to busines port, write "none" or "n/a") sses owned by the reporting pe rson - See instructions] NAME OF BUSINESS ENTITY NAME OF MAJOR SOURCES OF BUSINESS' INCOME ADDRESS OF SOURCE PRINCIPAL BUSINESS ACTIVITY OF SOURCE PART C REAL PROPERTY [Land, buildings owned by the reporting person - See instructions] (If you have nothing to report, write "none" or "n/a") n - See instructions] lines o e not limited to the space on the n this form.
+Attach additional , if necessary. and w G INSTRUCTIONS for when here to file this form are d at the bottom of page 2. this fo UCTIONS on who must file orm and how to fill it out on page 3.

-PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instructions (If you have nothing to report, write "none NAME OF CREDITOR ADDRESS OF CREDITOR (If you have nothing to report, write "none" PECIFIED BUSINESSES [Ownership or positions in certain types of businesses - See instructions] ng to report, write "none" or "n/a") BUSINESS ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST PART G - TRAINING For elected municipal officers, appointed school superintendents, and commissioners of a community redevelopment agency created under Part III, Chapter 163 required to complete annual ethics training pursuant to section 112.3142, F.S.
-U ICERTIFY THAT IT HAVE COMPLETED THE REQU JIRED TRAINING.
-IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHE ET, PLEASE CHECK HERE 🔲 SIGNATURE OF FILE R: CPA or ATTO DRNEY SIGNATURE ONLY Signature: untant licensed under Chapter 473, or attorney e Florida Bar prepared this form for you, he or following statement: W , prepared the CE vith Section 112.3145, Florida Statutes, and the Upon my reasonable knowledge and belief, the and correct.
-Date Signed: CPA/Attorney Signature : Date Signed: EILING INSTRUCTIONS.
+PART D - INTANGIBLE PERSONAL PROPERTY [Stocks, bonds, certificates of deposit, etc See instructions] (If you have nothing to report, write "none" or "n/a") TYPE OF INTANGIBLE BUSINESS ENTITY TO WHICH THE PROPERTY RELATES PART E - LIABILITIES [Major debts - See instructions (If you have nothing to report, write "none NAME OF CREDITOR ADDRESS OF CREDITOR PART F - INTERESTS IN SPECIFIED BUSINESSES [([Ownership or positions in certain types of businesses - See instructions] e" or "n/a") BUSINESS ENTITY # 1 BUSINESS ENTITY # 2 NAME OF BUSINESS ENTITY ADDRESS OF BUSINESS ENTITY PRINCIPAL BUSINESS ACTIVITY POSITION HELD WITH ENTITY I OWN MORE THAN A 5% INTEREST IN THE BUSINESS NATURE OF MY OWNERSHIP INTEREST PART G - TRAINING For elected municipal officers, appointed school superintendents, and commissioners of a community redevelopment agency created under Part III, Chapter 163 required to complete annual ethics training pursuant to section 112.3142, F.S.
+I CERTIFY THAT I HAVE COMPLETED THE REQUIRED TRAINING.
+U I CERTIFY THAT I HAVE COMPLE TIED THE REQU DIRED TRAINING.
+IF ANY OF PARTS A THROUGH G ARE CONTINUED ON A SEPARATE SHE ET, PLEASE CHECK HERE SIGNATURE OF FILE R: CPA or ATTO DRNEY SIGNATURE ONLY Signature: If a certified public accountant licensed under Chapter 473, or attorney in good standing with the Florida Bar prepared this form for you, he or she must complete the following statement: Date Signed: I,, prepared the C Form 1 in accordance with Section 112.3145, Florida Statutes, and the instructions to the form.
+Upon my reasonable knowledge and belief, the disclosure herein is true and correct.
+Date Olylieu.
+CPA/Attorney Signature: Date Signed: